 Nepal: Sahi Ho!
 Advocacy campaign for women’s empowerment and gender equality

-EAI launched the Sahi Ho! campaign to raise awareness, increase political will, and encourage more resources to support women's leadership roles and economic empowerment in Nepal
+EAI launched the Sahi Ho! campaign to raise awareness, increase political will, and encourage more resources to support women's leadership roles and economic empowerment in Nepal.
+2018-present

 A Project of —